-- A. Dane County is inviting proposals for professional construction management services for the Jail Consolidation. - B. The Dane County Sheriff's Office (DCSO) currently has three facilities housing inmates.
+- A. Dane County is inviting proposals for professional architectural and engineering (A/E) design and construction services for the Jail Consolidation. - B. The Dane County Sheriff's Office (DCSO) currently has three facilities housing inmates.
 This project will consolidate the Public Safety Building Jail, the City-County Building Jail & the Ferris Huber Center.
 There are other DCSO divisions & services areas that will be modified by this project as well.
 The direction of this project is to add four floors on to the existing Public Safety Building at 115 West Doty St., Madison, WI.
-The existing building has four floors, a basement, a sub-basement & a penthouse & was occupied in 1995.
-This facility shall remain fully operational during the entire project. - C. Following the hiring of a Construction Manager (CM), Dane County will hire an architectural / engineering design team (A/E) and a Commissioning Agent to evaluate the 2017 Jail Update Study Option 3 Final Report and to complete the project from finalizing programming through construction & commissioning.
+The existing building has four floors, a basement, a sub-basement & a penthouse & was occupied in 1994.
+This facility shall remain fully operational during the entire project. - C. Before the hiring of an architectural / engineering design team (A/E), Dane County will hire a project Construction Manager (CM).
+After hiring the A/E, Dane County will also hire a Commissioning Agent (CA) for this project.
+All three entities will work with Dane County to evaluate the 2017 Jail Update Study Option 3 Final Report and to complete the project from finalizing programming through construction & commissioning.
 Following the design phases, a General Contractor will be hired to construct the project.
-The CM will be a part of this General Contractor hiring process as well as fully involved in the design, construction & commissioning phases.
-The design process may last nine months to a year & the construction process may last two years. - D. To be considered for this project, the Construction Manager must meet or exceed the following criteria: - 1.
-Each person on the CM project team is either a registered architect or registered professional engineer. - 2.
+The A/E will be a part of this General Contractor hiring process as well as fully involved in the design, construction & commissioning phases.
+The design process may last nine months to a year & the construction process may last two years. - D. To be considered for this project, the Consultant must meet or exceed the following criteria: - 1.
+Have more than one registered architect & more than one registered professional engineer as lead responsible members of the firm or project team. - 2.
 Have been in business for a period of not less than five (5) years. - 3.
-Must have been responsible for the management of at least three (3) building addition projects of similar design scope and this jail consolidation project. - 4.
-The CM as the technical advisor and consultant to County shall not be eligible to bid on any contract related to this project, including but not limited to architectural / engineering design work, commissioning work, general contractor or subcontractor.
-This restriction shall apply to any officer, director, employee, agent or subsidiary of the CM.
+Must have been prime A/E responsible for the design and completion of at least two (2) detention facility projects within the last seven (7) years of at least 50% of the size of the Jail Consolidation project: - a.
+This project is currently estimated at adding 148,000 GSF (5th flr to 9th flr) & a construction cost of \$50,200,000. - b.
+The Principals on these two previous projects must be the Principals on this Jail Consolidation project. - 4.
+Must have significant & demonstrable experience in furniture, fixtures & equipment (FF&E) selection & specification for detention & commercial facilities. - 5.
+Consideration may be given to joint ventures consisting of two or more firms organized for the purpose of furnishing professional services as a single entity, providing the assignment of and provisions for continuity of the various responsibilities within the joint venture are approved by the County, and further providing that either of the individual firms constituting the joint venture meets the eligibility requirements listed above.